 1. Involving the child in the setting of the rules

 The parent is the one who sets the rules.
 But kids can have a word on this too!
-So I created a list of rules and I talked about each of them with Bogdan.
+So I created a list of rules, and I talked about each of them with my son.

 I explained why each rule is important.
 And I asked about his opinion.
 He was happy to be involved and came up with some suggestions to add to the list!

 For young kids, it is really hard to remember and follow a lot of rules.
 This is why creating simple and clear rules is very important!